wccdev/cookiecutter-django/docs/project-generation-options.rst

 use_async:
     Indicates whether the project should use web sockets with Uvicorn + Gunicorn.

-use_drf:
-    Indicates whether the project should be configured to use `Django Rest Framework`_.

-frontend_pipeline:
-    Select a pipeline to compile and optimise frontend assets (JS, CSS, ...):

-    1. None
-    2. `Django Compressor`_
-    3. `Gulp`_
-    4. `Webpack`_

-Both Gulp and Webpack support Bootstrap recompilation with real-time variables alteration.

 use_celery:
     Indicates whether the project should be configured to use Celery_.